 Global marketing research giant GfK has announced the consolidation of its US operations into a single entity: GfK Healthcare.

-The newly combined company represents the merger of three previously separate operations, GfK Market Measures, GfK Strategic Marketing and GfK V2, and will employ 275 employees across two offices in New Jersey, and one in Pennsylvania.
+The combined company represents the merger of three previously separate operations, GfK V2, GfK Market Measures, GfK Strategic and Marketing, and will employ 275 employees across two offices in New Jersey, and one in Pennsylvania.

-According to GfK Healthcare CEO Richard Vanderveer, previously group chief executive officer of GfK US Healthcare Companies and chief executive officer of GfK V2, “a few redundancies were encountered [in the consolidation] and were dealt with appropriately.”
+According to GfK Healthcare CEO Richard Vanderveer, previously group CEO of GfK US Healthcare Companies and chief executive officer of GfK V2, “a few redundancies were encountered [in the consolidation] and were dealt with appropriately.”

 Vanderveer credits the decision to manufacturers’ declining revenues and profits, and the need for a “flexible framework of resources,” and project requirements that demand close cooperation among the companies.